chaostoolkit-incubator/chaostoolkit-google-cloud-platform/README.md

 ### Project and Cluster Information

+All operations in this extension expect to know about the target project and, almost always, the region as well.
+These can be provided in two ways.

+1. Each action or probe takes a `project_id` and `region` arguments
+2. For some activities, you can also set the `parent` argument which looks like `projects/<ID>/locations/</region>`.
+This is equivalent to the previous approach so it's a matter of taste
-You can pass the context via the `configuration` section of your experiment:
+3. You can pass the context via the `configuration` section of your experiment:

 ```json
 {